Rigorous Dynamics of Expectation-Propagation-Based Signal Recovery from Unitarily Invariant Measurements: Introduction

 \subsection{Related Work}

-A similar paper~\cite{Rangan16} was posted on the arXiv a few months before posting the first version~\cite{Takeuchi16} of this paper, of which a short paper will be presented in \cite{Takeuchi17}.
+A similar paper~\cite{Rangan16} was posted on the arXiv a few months before posting the first version~\cite{Takeuchi16} of this paper.
+Short versions of the two papers were published in \cite{Rangan17, Takeuchi17}.
+The posted paper~\cite{Rangan16} addressed real-valued systems, while we consider complex-valued systems.
 Interestingly, the two papers share the common proof strategy based on \cite{Bayati11}.
-However, there are a few differences between them.
+However, there is a mathematically critical difference between them.

-First of all, we consider complex-valued systems, while the posted paper~\cite{Rangan16} addressed real-valued systems.
-The main difference is that a probabilistic approach is used in this paper, while a deterministic approach based on pseudo-Lipschitz continuity was considered in \cite{Rangan16}.
-The deterministic approach only provides results averaged over all elements of $\boldsymbol{x}$.
-On the other hand, the probabilistic one allows us to obtain decoupling results for individual elements of the signal vector $\boldsymbol{x}$---stronger than the averaged results.
+The main difference is in mathematical treatments on almost sure convergence.
+An empirical convergence based on pseudo-Lipschitz functions was considered in \cite{Rangan16}.
+The approach allows us to analyze general Lipschitz-continuous decision functions and general pseudo-Lipschitz performance measures, as considered in \cite{Bayati11}.
+However, Rangan {\em et al}.~\cite{Rangan16} omitted the proof of an important part on almost sure convergence---required in establishing the empirical convergence based on pseudo-Lipschitz functions---as pointed out in Appendix~\ref{appen_discussion}.

+In this paper, we present a rigorous proof of the part on almost sure convergence.
+Our approach relies on advanced results in probability theory, such as the strong law of large numbers for dependent random variables~\cite{Lyons88} and statistical properties of a Haar matrix.
+While this paper considers a Bayes-optimal decision function and the mean-square error (MSE), the part on almost sure convergence is proved in a general form, as considered in \cite{Rangan16}.
+Thus, combining \cite{Rangan16} and this paper establishes a rigorous proof of SE for general decision functions and general performance measures.